Federvgh/MS3-Tango-Dictionary/README.md

 - contact form
 - an alert for the administrator when a word is submitted
 - Option to delete a user by an admin and for users to delete their accounts.
-- Ability for a user to reset their password if they forget it.
 - automatically open new browser when click in on the link for the song

 # CRUD